-The History of Metal RecyclingPosted on 18 July 2016 by Admin
+The History of Metal RecyclingPosted on 18 July 2016

 First ever known recycling procedure was recorded by the Japanese.
 They recycled and re-pulped waste paper and re-sell the recycled paper into local shops.
 Metal has been re-molded and recycled by soldiers or blacksmiths to make weapons for hundreds of years before this period but no exact date was ever recorded.